 It is important for you as the buyer to review a brand in a non-biased way, which is why the FTC requires that you spend at least 14 days reviewing the brand's FDD.

 The FTC requires all franchisors to provide an FDD on their offering during the franchise buying process.
-If you do not want to talk to a franchisor but want to do your own research, FDDs can be purchased from FranchiseHelp.
+If you'd like an FDD on any of our brands just ask us.

 In every FDD, there is a section called “Item 19” where franchisors may provide financial representations.
 These representations present historical financial data based on the performance of other operating locations for that franchise brand, which may include: outlet sales, costs, profits or losses.